What is Lifecycle Marketing Automation?

 Most of the time, marketing used to be connected to a database filled with contacts.
 These contacts were connected to an organization, which included their phone number, street address, and email.

-Instead of the “batch and blast” approach marketers used in the past, lifecycle marketing focuses on the individual or organization and their journey with your brand.
+Instead of the “batch and blast” approach marketers used in the past, lifecycle marketing focuses on the individual or organization and their customer journey with your brand.
+That way, their customer experience is directly impacted.
 Where a person is in their journey or lifecycle dictates how the contact or company is communicated to, by whom and how often.

 Mega Marketing Automation